-Some of the easiest credit cards to get let you build your credit score and earn rewards in the process.
+Some of the easiest credit cards to get approved for let you build your credit score and earn rewards in the process.
 If you want to start building a positive credit history now, apply for one of these credit card reviews.
 Then, you can upgrade to a premium credit card in the future that offers better rewards.
 But only apply for credit cards if your credit score is in good condition and you can manage your credit card spending wisely.
 Paying interest on your credit cards will negate the points you’re earning in most cases.

-The Easiest Credit Cards For Any Credit Score
+The Easiest Credit Cards to Get Approved For Any Credit Score

 In general, co-brand airline credit cards are some of the easiest credit cards to get.
 For most cards, you need a credit score in the mid 600s, but 670 or above is best.
 Even if your score is only above 600 but not quite 670, you still have good approval odds for cards that don’t have an annual fee.
 However, your credit limit might be lower than you desire.

 The important thing is to apply for unsecured credit cards that earn rewards points.
 For now, focus on getting a credit card that earns rewards points you can use.
 Without further ado, here are some of the easiest credit cards to get approved for.